ai-phasepro/LRECA/README.md

 # LRECA

-Source codes and a demo for testing our LRECA model for discerning phase-separation potential of proteins directly from AA sequences.
-This demo also examines the explainability of the model by interpreting the predictions to determine the influence of individual AAs and their sequential patterns on biomolecular condensation regulation.
-Companion code to the paper "Discovery of phase separation protein with single amino acid attributions by unbiased deep-learning".
+The source codes and a demo are provided to evaluate our LRECA model's ability to discern the phase-separation potential of proteins directly from amino acid (AA) sequences.
+This demo further scrutinizes the model's explainability by interpreting its predictions, aiming to ascertain the impact of individual amino acids and their sequential patterns on biomolecular condensation regulation.
+The accompanying code is linked to the paper titled "Discovery of phase separation protein with single amino acid attributions by unbiased deep-learning".

+The source codes can be used to train and test the model with 10-fold cross validation on all datasets.
+However, it will take a lot of time to train the model if you do not have a good GPU.
+We also provide a demo that includes the trained models and corresponding testing data.
+The demo can run in a normal computer and will finish in about six minutes.

 ## Requirement